ionic-team/ionic-docs/docs/api/breadcrumbs.md

 ### Max Items

-If there are more items than the value of `max-items`, the breadcrumbs will be collapsed.
+If there are more items than the value of `maxItems`, the breadcrumbs will be collapsed.
 By default, only the first and last items will be shown.

 import MaxItems from '@site/static/usage/breadcrumbs/collapsing-items/max-items/index.md';